bemusic/bemuse/docs/developer-guide.md

 ---
-id: getting-started
+id: developer-guide
-title: Getting Started
+title: Developer Guide
 ---

 This page describes how to setup the project on your computer for local